What is in this leaflet

 This leaflet answers some common questions about VPRIV.
 It does not contain all of the available information.
 Reading this leaflet does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the possible risks of taking VPRIV against the expected benefits.
+Your doctor has weighed the risks of you using VPRIV against the benefits they expect it will have for you.

-VPRIV is not expected to affect your ability to drive a car or operate machinery.
+This medicine is not expected to affect your ability to drive or use machines.

 When you must not use it